-9.0 MAQ®20 I/O Module Registration
+9.0 MAQ20 I/O Module Registration

-The MAQ®20 Data Acquisition System uses an automated registration process which periodically scans the system and will detect when MAQ®20 I/O modules are added and removed.
+The MAQ20 Data Acquisition System uses an automated registration process which periodically scans the system and will detect when MAQ20 I/O modules are added and removed.
 Modules are assigned a sequential Registration Number based on the order in which they are detected.
 This order can be forced to occur in a given sequence by adding modules one at a time or it can be allowed to happen randomly.
-For further details, see Sections 6.0, 7.0 and 8.0.
+For further details, see Section 6.0, Section 7.0, and Section 8.0.

 The system does not identify I/O modules by physical position on a backbone, only by registration sequence.
-MAQ20-940 - ReDAQ Shape Software for MAQ®20 and MAQ20-945 - MAQ®20 Configuration Software Tool provided by Dataforth show a graphical representation of a system based on registration sequence and not by physical position.
-Tools within each software package allow the user to reassign Registration Numbers thereby making graphical representations match physical location for a single, local backbone.
+MAQ20-940 ReDAQ Shape Software for MAQ20 provided by Dataforth shows a graphical representation of a system based on registration sequence and not by physical position.
+Tools within the software package allow the user to reassign Registration Numbers thereby making graphical representations match physical location for a single, local backbone.